tkottas/Grace-Compiler/README.md

 Experimental Compiler using SableCC as Lexer and Parser,Java as Semantic Checker and x8086 Assembly.
 Grammar rules are similar to C Programming Language.

+To Do
+-Clean Code & merge methods that can be merged
+-Write better assembly i.e. char data type doesn't work

+FUTURE
+Add capabilities i.e. structures

-#Additional Rules
+Additional Rules
-Supported Data types Integer and Characters only and Nested Functions.
+Supported Data types Integer and Characters only.
-Every program begin with a function without arguments.
+Read SableCC for the Language Grammar